 Chief Deputy Treasurer Assistant Chief Deputy Treasurer Deputy Treasurer

 Additionally, the Board of County Commissioners may enter into an agreement with an external investment advisor for investment management services for all or part of the County’s portfolio.
-Said agreement shall be on file with the Treasurer’s office.
+Said agreement shall be on file with the Treasurer’s Office.

 INVESTMENT COMMITTEE